-- 1. Demonstrate an in-depth ability to use electronic imaging software - 2.
-Demonstrate an in-depth ability to use current computer hardware - Create complex hard copy photographic images for portfolio presentation and web appropriate images for electronic publishing - 4.
-Discuss and describe expanding visual awareness - 5.
-Demonstrate an in-depth awareness of basic photographic principles underlying the new technologies and the ability to apply these interdisciplinary principles in the sciences and fine arts - Demonstrate an understanding of ethics of the new technologies, including the principles of truthfulness in images, copyright, and appropriation - Recognize contributors from diverse cultures and backgrounds to contemporary electronic imaging
+- 1. Demonstrate an in-depth ability to use electronic imaging software. - 2.
+Demonstrate an in-depth ability to use current computer hardware. - Create complex hard copy photographic images for portfolio presentation and web appropriate images for electronic publishing. - 4.
+Discuss and describe expanding visual awareness. - Demonstrate an in-depth awareness of basic photographic principles underlying the new technologies and the ability to apply these interdisciplinary principles in the sciences and fine arts. - Demonstrate an understanding of ethics of the new technologies, including the principles of truthfulness in images, copyright, and appropriation.